-- (a) To be eligible for admission to the courses leading to the degree of Master of Science or Master of Science in Environmental Management, a candidate - (i) shall comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; - (ii) shall hold a Bachelor's degree with honours of this University; or another qualification of equivalent standard of this University or another University or comparable institution accepted for this purpose; - (iii) in respect of the courses of study leading to the degree of Master of Science in the field of Space Science, shall hold a Bachelor's degree in a relevant science or engineering discipline, and prior knowledge expected in basic college-level physics, mathematics, statistics, and computer programming; - (iv) in respect of the courses of study leading to the degree of Master of Science in the field of Physics, a Bachelor's degree with honours in a relevant science (e.g. physics, astronomy, earth science, mathematics) or engineering, and prior knowledge expected in university-level electromagnetism, quantum mechanics and thermodynamics, university-level linear algebra and multi-variable calculus, basic statistics, and some computer programming experience (e.g. coding in C++, Mathematica, Matlab or Python); and - (v) shall satisfy the examiners in a qualifying examination if required. - (b) A candidate who does not hold a Bachelor's degree with honours of this University or another qualification of equivalent standard may in exceptional circumstances be permitted to register if the candidate demonstrates adequate preparation for studies at this level and satisfies the examiners in a qualifying examination.
+- (a) To be eligible for admission to the courses leading to the degree of Master of Science or Master of Science in Environmental Management, a candidate - (i) shall comply with the General Regulations and the Regulations for Taught Postgraduate Curricula; - (ii) shall hold a Bachelor's degree of this University; or another qualification of equivalent standard of this University or another University or comparable institution accepted for this purpose; - (iii) in respect of the courses of study leading to the degree of Master of Science in the field of Space Science, shall hold a Bachelor's degree in a relevant science or engineering discipline, and prior knowledge expected in basic college-level physics, mathematics, statistics, and computer programming; - (iv) in respect of the courses of study leading to the degree of Master of Science in the field of Physics, a Bachelor's degree in a relevant science (e.g. physics, astronomy, earth science, mathematics) or engineering discipline, and prior knowledge expected in university-level electromagnetism, quantum mechanics and thermodynamics, university-level linear algebra and multi-variable calculus, basic statistics, and some computer programming experience (e.g. coding in C++, Mathematica, Matlab or Python); - (v) in respect of the courses of study leading to the degree of Master of Science in the field of Chemical Technologies for Health and Materials, a Bachelor's degree in a relevant science (e.g. chemistry, biochemistry, biotechnology, health science, material science, medical or food analysis) or engineering (e.g. chemical engineering, environmental engineering, materials or mechanical engineering) discipline is preferred; and - (vi) shall satisfy the examiners in a qualifying examination if required. - (b) A candidate who does not hold a Bachelor's degree of this University or another qualification of equivalent standard may in exceptional circumstances be permitted to register if the candidate demonstrates adequate preparation for studies at this level and satisfies the examiners in a qualifying examination.